OpenFTC/openftc.github.io/OpenRC/buildvariants.md

+﻿---
+redirect_from: "/buildvariants/"
+---
-﻿# OpenRC Stock Build Variant
+# OpenRC Stock Build Variant

 Beginning with version 2.0 beta 1, OpenRC projects have the ability to build a stock version of the app without moving any code.
 Modified SDKs